9 Artistic Representations of Shakespeare’s Ophelia

 Both in Shakespeare’s times and in the late nineteenth century women were obliged to wear heavy garments of multiple layers to show modesty.
 In fact, those garments in Shakespeare’s text are partially the reason for Ophelia’s death: her garments, heavy with their drink, pull’d the poor wretch from her melodious lay to muddy death.
 Heavy fabrics of her dress soaked in water, dragged the heroine down to the bottom of the river.

 However, the text did not stop artists from dressing Ophelia in light flowing underdress in order to eroticize her image.
 In the case of Carlos Ewerbeck, she was left completely nude.
-Besides sexualizing the character, her naked body might be a reference to her fragile mental state.
+Besides sexualizing the character, her exposed body might be a reference to her fragile mental state.

 5. The Mad Ophelia